wilsonmar/wilsonmar.github.io/_posts/2018-10-09-mytrailhead.md

 1. Order swag with corporate logo.

+1. Define step-by-step workflows to demo/train each group of employees:

-1. Sample screens and reports
+1. Walk through workflows and take pictures of sample screens and reports

    Make announcement at each stage: